Relintai/pandemonium_engine_docs/engine_development/cpp/core_types.md

 Core types
 ==========

-Godot has a rich set of classes and templates that compose its core, and everything is built upon them.
+Pandemonium has a rich set of classes and templates that compose its core, and everything is built upon them.

 This reference will try to list them in order for their better